Chapter 2 : Heroes

 “Let’s all go and see your family, Ron,” said Hermione.

-Ron gripping Hermione’s hand, the three walked out of the dormitory and down to the common room.
+Ron gripping Hermione’s hand, Harry taking a deep breath, the three walked out of the dormitory and down to the common room.

 Previous Chapter Next Chapter